Decision tree for backup types

 good Systemd knowledge.
 The raspiBackupInstaller configures only one backup type.

-All backup types can be completely restored with raspiBackup. be restored completely.
+All backup types can be completely restored with raspiBackup.
+A dd backup can also be restored wth a Windows system.

 The entire device with the system is always read and backed up.
 This means that